Hamas and Israel exchange more hostages for prisoners on fifth day of temporary cease-fire

 In one of the first interviews with a freed hostage, 78-year-old Ruti Munder told Israel's Channel 13 television that she was initially fed well in captivity but that conditions worsened as shortages took hold.
 She said she was kept in a "suffocating" room and slept on plastic chairs with a sheet for nearly 50 days.

-Israel imposed a siege on Gaza at the start of the war and only allowed a trickle of food, water, medicine and fuel to enter prior to the cease-fire, leading to widespread shortages and a territory-wide power blackout.

-Tuesday saw the first major exchange of fire between Israeli troops and Hamas fighters in northern Gaza since the cease-fire began Friday.
-Each side blamed the other for the outbreak, but no further violence followed and the swap went ahead.
-Still, it underscored the fragility of the truce, with the warring sides holding their positions in close proximity to each other.
+Tuesday saw the first major exchange of fire between Israeli troops and Hamas fighters in northern Gaza since the cease-fire began.
+Each side blamed the other, but no further violence followed and the swap went ahead.

 NORTHERN GAZA IN RUINS